MichaelScottBurke/github-best-practices/README.md

-# GitHub Cheat Sheet & Daily Best Practices
+# GitHub for designers

-This guide is designed for beginners who want **clear, repeatable habits** when working with GitHub.
-It covers core concepts, daily workflows, and good developer hygiene — useful whether you’re collaborating with others or working solo.
+A github best practice cheat sheet for designers and new developers who want **clear, repeatable habits** working with GitHub.
+This covers core concepts, daily workflows, and good developer hygiene — useful whether you’re collaborating with others or working alone.

 ---

-## Core Concepts (Simplified)
+## Core Concepts
 - **Repository (repo)** = your project folder tracked by Git.
 - **Commit** = a snapshot of your changes.
 - **Push** = send your changes to GitHub.